Meet the Artist

 Artist Statement:

 My practice combines oil and acrylic paint with fabric, borders, and collage elements.
-These materials and images act as carriers of memories, travel, and personal history.
-Each piece functions like a personal landscape—abstract yet familiar.
-I aim to capture fleeting moments, suspended between the real and the imagined.
-My muted, warm color palette evokes the haze of memory.
-Fabric plays a vital role in my practice—both as subject and material—often collaged into the surface or represented through painted patterns and textures.
-These textile elements show especially in my border designs.
-I collect fabric locally and from older relatives, adding another layer of history and depth.
+These materials and images act as carriers of memory, travel, and personal history.
+Each piece functions as a personal landscape—abstract yet familiar—capturing fleeting moments.
+My muted, warm palette evokes the haze of memory.
+Fabric plays a vital role in my work, as subject, material, and surface.
+These textile influences appear in my patterns and border designs.
+I source fabric locally and from older relatives, adding another layer of history and intimacy to each piece.
+These collected textiles transform into visual anchors—touchstones that connect past and present.